dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0201.md

 Back at the REPL you can try again.
 Things blew up because Lisp didn't know the definition of hello-world.
 So you need to let Lisp know about the definition we saved in the file hello.lisp.
 You have several ways you could do this.
 You could switch back to the buffer containing the file (type C-x b and then enter hello.lisp when prompted) and recompile the definition as you did before with C-c C-c.
 Or you can load the whole file, which would be a more convenient approach if the file contained a bunch of definitions, using the LOAD function at the REPL like this:

 ```
-CL-USER> (load "hello.lisp") ; Loading /home/peter/my-lisp-programs/hello.lisp T
+CL-USER> (load "hello.lisp")
+; Loading /home/peter/my-lisp-programs/hello.lisp
+ T
 ```

-The T means everything loaded correctly.13 Loading a file with LOAD is essentially equivalent to typing each of the expressions in the file at the REPL in the order they appear in the file, so after the call to LOAD, hello-world should be defined:
+The T means everything loaded correctly.
+13 Loading a file with LOAD is essentially equivalent to typing each of the expressions in the file at the REPL in the order they appear in the file, so after the call to LOAD, hello-world should be defined:

 ```
 CL-USER> (hello-world) Hello, world!
 NIL